emojicode/emojicode.github.io/src/reference/generics.md

 ## Defining a Generic Type

-To define a generic class or value type provide generic parameters after the name of the type.
-A generic parameter consits of a name, which can then be used instead of a type inside the class or value type, and a type constraint.
+To define a generic class or value type, provide generic parameters after the name of the type.
+A generic parameter consists of a name, which can then be used instead of a type inside the class or value type, and a type constraint.

 ```syntax